thedude0606/options_copy_TB/PROGRESS.md

   - Enhanced error handling for date/time conversions and calculations
   - Added detailed logging for API responses and data processing steps
   - Fixed issues with recommendation data not being populated correctly
+  - Implemented dynamic timeframe selection based on period compatibility requirements
+  - Added compatibility validation between period types and frequency types according to Schwab API requirements
+  - Created a new callback function to ensure users can only select compatible timeframe/period combinations
+  - Enhanced recommendation engine with comprehensive debugging and improved data flow tracing
+  - Fixed option data processing to properly extract and use underlying price information
+  - Improved the scoring algorithm to handle edge cases better in the recommendation engine

 ## Current Work in Progress